dolik-rce/pegof/README.md

 `-p/--packcc` Output source files as if the grammar was passed to packcc

+`-P/--packcc-options` Additional comma separated options passed to packcc.
+        Supported options are 'lines', 'ascii' and 'debug' and also their short forms 'a', 'l' and 'd'.
+        Note: --lines might not work as expected, because temporary file is used.

 `-I/--inplace` Modify the input files (only when formatting)

 `-i/--input FILE` Path to file with PEG grammar, multiple paths can be given